qoomon/actions--parallel-steps/README.md

 With this action, you can run steps in parallel within a GitHub Actions workflow job.

-Under the hood, this action uses [act](https://github.com/nektos/act).
+Under the hood, this action utilize [act](https://github.com/nektos/act).

 ## Usage